 It may be difficult to envision a future where you are incapacitated and unable to care for yourself and/or manage your own affairs; however, the reality is that it could happen.
-If that does come to pass, a loved one may be forced to petition for guardianship over you if you failed to plan ahead.
-By planning ahead, you can choose to whom you hand over authority instead of letting a court decide.
-A Carmel elder law attorney at Frank & Kraft discusses steps you can take now to avoid … [Read more...] about Steps You Can Take Now to Avoid Guardianship Later
+If that does come to pass, a loved one may be forced to petition for guardianship over you if you failed to consider the possibility.
+Proper estate planning now can ensure that you get to choose to whom you hand over authority instead of letting a court decide.
+An Indianapolis elder law attorney at Frank & … [Read more...] about Can I Do Anything Now to Avoid Guardianship When I Am Older?

 The matter of guardianship is something to take into consideration when you are planning your estate.
 It can come into play under a couple of different scenarios.
 Topics covered in this whitepaper include: Minor ChildrenAdult GuardianshipDurable Powers of Attorney Click here to read the whole article or download the PDF. … [Read more...] about Free Report: What is a Guardianship in Indiana?